quang-do-se/aws-certs/devops/study-note.md

 - Security Vulnerabilities scan from within the OS using the agent (
   - Need to manually install agent or assign the right role to allow Inspector to install agent on its own
-- Or outside network scanning (no neef for the agent)
+- Or outside network scanning (no need for the agent)

 #### AWS Systems Manager